WolframResearch/LibraryLinkUtilities/docs/modules/containers.rst

 Typed Wrappers
 ============================

-Full-fledged wrappers with automatic memory management (see section below), type-safe data access, iterators, etc.
+Typed wrappers are full-fledged wrappers with automatic memory management (see section below), type-safe data access, iterators, etc.
 All typed wrappers are movable but non-copyable, instead they provide a :cpp:expr:`clone()` method for performing deep copies.

 .. _datalist-label: